Senior Associate, J. Sagar Associates, India

 How has your career progressed?

 In 2009 I started off as a trainee associate and within the next year I was promoted as an associate in the Corporate Commercial team of JSA which was a fairly large team.
-During the intial years most of my time at work was spent on research in specific areas of law, undertaking due diligences which was a combination of reviewing of agreements for a transaction, and preparation of due diligence reports, drafting of opinions and memorandums on various aspects, and assisting with incorporation of new companies.
+During the initial years most of my time at work was spent on research in specific areas of law, undertaking due diligences which was a combination of reviewing of agreements for a transaction, and preparation of due diligence reports, drafting of opinions and memorandums on various aspects, and assisting with incorporation of new companies.
 As an associate, I was also involved in drafting research papers on cross-border M&A transactions from an Indian law perspective for the American Bar Association.
 In 2013 I was promoted to the position of Senior Associate, which I continue to hold.
 As a Senior Associate, I am responsible for running transactions, drafting of the key transaction documentation, participating in numerous calls and meetings with the client and the other side, including negotiating the contents of the documentation.

 How did Lancaster Law School prepare you for your career?